NilsPlaehn/ORACLE/README.md

 5) Coil_Combination

 Contains a fast and easy code for coil combination using phase-cycles bSSFP data.
-To the best of our knowlegde this method is not published and if questions arise or further details for explaination are desired please do not hesitate to contact me.
+To the best of our knowlegde this method is not published and if questions arise or further details for explaination are desired please do not hesitate to contact us.

 6) ORACLE